-Black Friday might be over, but Cyber Monday—and likely an extra week of deals—has just started.
-So have no fear, there's still plenty of ways to save money with some great Cyber Monday SSD deals.
+Black Friday and Cyber Monday might be over, but Cyber Week has only just started.
+So have no fear, there's still plenty of ways to save money with some great SSD deals.

 But what's all the fuss over SSDs—especially as compared to traditional HDDs?
 Well, for one, SSDs are just straight out faster.
 In every conceivable category.
 Faster data streams, faster at booting windows, and decreased load times on your favorite games.
 It's why a good SSD is probably one of the cheapest but most impactful upgrades you can make to a PC.
 The only real con is that some of the top-end SSDs are expensive, so it's good to take advantage of some of these deep discounts or larger capacity SSDs like the Samsung 970 EVO Plus 2TB, which is almost 50 percent off its original price.

 When choosing a drive, definitely consider how much space you'll need.
 For example, Call of Duty: Modern Warfare is an enormous storage hogs on PC, clocking in at 231GB.
 That's big enough that a 256GB SSD wouldn't have enough space left over for a Windows 10 installation.
 Fortunately, most games are only around 50 GB in size.
 Thankfully, SSD storage has never been cheaper, and 2TB SSDs are reasonably attainable due to some great deals from Amazon.